 There is, however, one marketing method businesses use which remains fairly consistent in both best practices ad results: email marketing.

 Email marketing requires a bit more legwork than search engine or social media advertising.
 While it’s possible to pay for a list of prospective customers, it’s not generally advised that you do so.
 That list may contain inactive email addresses, consumers who genuinely have no use for your service, and consumers who will immediately mark your email as spam.
-In short, paying for email addresses can be a colossal waste of advertising dollars and could get you in trouble.
+In short, paying for email addresses can be a colossal waste of advertising dollars.

 Instead, consider building your own email marketing list.